hellogreg/pstv/pstv.md

  - Improve upscaling options for PlayStation Classics.
  - Eliminate the Vita whitelist.

-*Note: This isn't a wishlist of every change that could or should be made to the PSTV (e.g., support for cheaper memory cards, improved networking, etc.).
+*Note: This isn't a wishlist of every change that could or should be made to the PSTV (e.g., support for cheaper memory cards).
 I'm just covering some of the software issues where my professional experience could help most quickly.
 I'd be happy to push for other changes, too, if hired.*

 ## Fixing the PSTV's User Interface